qmk/qmk_firmware/docs/features/ps2_mouse.md

 ### PS/2 Mouse Features {#ps2-mouse-features}

-These enable settings supported by the PS/2 mouse protocol.
+These enable settings supported by the PS/2 mouse protocol:

 ```c
 /* Use remote mode instead of the default stream mode (see link) */